devcode1981/File-Provider-Storage/doc/howto/geo-docker-registry-replication.md

 Docker Registry replication can be configured in GDK.

 Follow steps below to enable it on your local machine.
-These instructions assume that you have two Geo nodes (a primary and a secondary) on your local machine.
-If not, follow [GitLab Geo](geo.md) instructions to set them up.
+These instructions assume you have two Geo nodes (a primary and a secondary) on your local machine.
+If not, follow the [GitLab Geo](geo.md) instructions to set them up.

 ### Enable Docker Registry on both nodes